 Bragato Research Institute works closely with the Bragato Trust, a separate entity, to support each other’s objectives in education.
 The Trust provides scholarships in subjects of relevance to the viticulture and the wine industry, promoting the development and dissemination of viticulture knowledge and practice in New Zealand.

-More information on the Bragato Trust can be found here.
+More information on the Bragato Trust can be found here on the New Zealand Winegrowers website.

 Romeo Bragato trained at the highly regarded School of Viticulture and Oenology in Conegliano, Italy (1878 – 1883).
 He was the Victorian Government Viticulturist Expert from 1888 to 1901.
 Visiting New Zealand in 1895 and 1901, he moved across the Tasman in 1902 to serve as the New Zealand Government Viticulturist from 1902 to 1909.